 While our loan investments focus primarily on "performing" real estate-related interests, our loan investments may also include making distressed investments from time to time (e.g., investments in defaulted, out-of-favor or distressed loans) or may involve investments that become "sub-performing" or "non-performing" following our origination or acquisition thereof.
 Certain of our investments may include loans on properties and to borrowers that are typically highly leveraged, with significant burdens on cash flow and, therefore, involve a high degree of risk of substantial or total losses on our investments in certain circumstances and may become subject to certain additional potential liabilities that may exceed the value of our original investment therein.
 During an economic downturn or recession, loans of financially or operationally troubled borrowers are more likely to go into default than loans of other borrowers.
-Loans of financially or operationally troubled borrowers are less liquid and more volatile than loans of borrowers not experiencing such difficulties.
+Loans of financially or operationally troubled borrowers not experiencing such difficulties.
+Investment in the loans of financially or operationally troubled borrowers not experiencing such difficulties.
 Investment in the loans of financially or operationally troubled borrowers involves a high degree of credit and market risk.